faithvoid/plugin.video.toonamiX/README.md

 - View the schedule of your favourite channel via the context menu!

 ## How To Use:
-- Download & extract the latest release file
+- Download & extract the latest release file (if you'd like to test out the new schedule functions, the entire repository instead!)
 - If outside of EST, modify your timezone in "default.py"
 - Copy the "ToonamiX" folder to Q:/plugins/video